 On October 12, 1950, an eight-year-old boy named Paul Jepson went missing in the area.
 Jepson was playing in Bennington’s cab of a pickup truck when his mother left him briefly to tend to her pigs.
 When she returned, the boy was gone.
 After looking for the boy in the immediate area, he was reported missing and hundreds of people assembled in a search party.
 Bloodhounds were also brought in to search for the boy, which picked up his scent and followed it toward Glastenbury Mountain, but it was lost at a nearby crossroads, suggesting a possible abduction by a motorist.
 The boy’s father said that Paul had been talking about visiting the mountains for several days.
 Though the area was searched for several days, no clues or remains of the boy were ever found.

 Just 16 days later, Frieda Langer went missing on October 28, 1950.
 She and several other family members were camping in the woods near Glastenbury Mountain.
 The 53-year-old Langer, along with her cousin, Herbert Elsner, left their family campsite near the Somerset Reservoir to go on a hike.
 However, when they were just a few hundred yards from their campsite, Langer slipped and fell into a stream, soaking her clothes and shoes.
 She then asked her cousin to wait as she ran back to the camp to change her clothes.
 After Elsner waited for a while and Freda didn’t return, he also returned to the camp to see if everything was alright.
 It wasn’t.
 Freda hadn’t returned to the camp.
 Instead, she had seemingly disappeared in broad daylight in the short distance.
 In the next few weeks, several search parties, which included some 400 people comprised of police, volunteers, firefighters, soldiers, and aircraft, searched for her and turned up nothing.
 The search was finally called off.
 Then, seven months later, on May 12, 1951, her body was found near Somerset Reservoir, in an area that had previously been extensively searched.
-Due to the decomposition of the body, no cause of death could be determined.
+Due to the body’s decomposition, no cause of death could be determined.
 The case remains unsolved.